akash-shrestha/Bee/README.md

 Database ER diagram link: https://dbdiagram.io/d/60b3ce83b29a09603d172efb </br>

 Note:
->The app is in its basic version for demo and needs many upgrades.
+>The app is in its basic version for demo and needs many upgrades. <br/>
->I did not include the email registration, verification and alert feature beacuse I generally use Stripe for email services and it requires a valid organization website and organization details for creating the account and using it services
+>I did not include the email registration, verification and alert feature beacuse I generally use Stripe for email services and it requires a valid organization website and organization details for creating the account and using its services